dumlutimuralp/antrea-packet-walks/part_d/README.md

 172.17.0.0/16 dev docker0 proto kernel scope link src 172.17.0.1 linkdown
 </code></pre>

-The third route entry, "10.222.2.0/24 via 10.222.2.1 dev antrea-gw0 onlink", basically means that the subnet 10.222.2.0/24 is reachable through antrea-gw0 interface via next hop 10.222.2.1.
+The fifth route entry, "10.222.2.0/24 via 10.222.2.1 dev antrea-gw0 onlink", basically means that the subnet 10.222.2.0/24 is reachable through antrea-gw0 interface via next hop 10.222.2.1.
 But 10.222.2.1 is **not part of** any directly connected subnets on worker1 node ?
 So worker1 node would normally need to perform recursive route lookup to figure how it can reach 10.222.2.1.
 The "onlink" parameter used in the same route entry does the trick.
 This parameter makes the Linux Kernel IP stack to think as if 10.222.2.1 is a local next hop which is part of the network that antrea-gw0 interface is also directly connected to.
 Hence when worker1 node sends any traffic destined to subnet 10.222.2.0/24, it would first send an ARP request for 10.222.2.1 from its antrea-gw0 interface.

 **Which traffic pattern would require worker1 node to send an ARP request ?** The easiest one that comes to mind is the flow which is explained in Section 9.
 In that section kube-proxy managed iptables applied DNAT to the flow from frontend pod to backendsvc service.
 The traffic pattern was from frontend pod on worker1 node to backend2 pod on worker2 node.
 Shown below.